uport-project/uport-credentials/README.md

 ## Integrate uPort in your javascript application

-uPort provides a simple way for your users to login to your website and provide private credentials such as identity information and contact details to you.

-You can also “attest” credentials they provide to you or that you yourself have about them.
-This can be shared back to your customers so you can help them build their digital identity.

-Uport.js provides a simple way for you to integrate uport.js into your javascript application.
-You can also interact with your uPort users directly in the browser.

-We have an easy to use browser library [uport-connect](https://github.com/uport-project/uport-connect) which can help you do so.
+uPort provides a set of tools for creating and managing identities that conform to the [decentralized identifier (DID) specification](), and requesting and exchanging verified data between them.
+This library simplifies the process of identity creation within javascript applications, and allows apps to easily sign pieces of data and verify data signed by other identities to facilitate secure communication between parties.
+These pieces of data take the form of *signed [JSON web tokens](https://jwt.io/introduction/) (JWTs)* with specific fields designed for use with uPort clients, and described in the uPort [specifications](https://github.com/uport-project/specs), collectively referred to as *verifications*.

+To allow maximum flexibility, this library only deals with creation and validation of verifications.
+To pass verifications between a javascript application and a user via the uPort mobile app, we have also developed the [uport-transports](https://github.com/uport-project/uport-transports) library, which may be used in conjunction with this one.
+For a simpler, out-of-the-box solution for interacting with a uPort mobile wallet from a web application, we have an easy to use browser library [uport-connect](https://github.com/uport-project/uport-connect).

 ### What is a uPort identity?